Eyshcharya/nest-api/README.md

 # nest-api

-A Docker Engine is needed to run the app.To run, use the scripts;
+A Docker Engine is needed to run the app.To start, run the scripts;
 ###### pnpm db:dev:restart && pnpm:start:dev

 </html>